k0retux/fuddly/docs/source/data_model.rst

 encoder
   If specified, an encoder instance should be provided.
-The *encoding* will be applied transparently when the binary value of the non terminal node will be retrieved (:meth:`fuzzfmk.data_model.Node.to_bytes`).
+The *encoding* will be applied transparently when the binary value of the non terminal node will be retrieved (:meth:`framework.data_model.Node.to_bytes`).
 Additionally, during an absorption (refer to :ref:`tuto:dm-absorption`), the *decoding* will also be performed automatically.

-  Several generic encoders are defined within ``fuzzfmk/encoders.py``.
-But if they don't match your need, you can define your own encoder by inheriting from :class:`fuzzfmk.encoders.Encoder` and implementing its interface.
+  Several generic encoders are defined within ``framework/encoders.py``.
+But if they don't match your need, you can define your own encoder by inheriting from :class:`framework.encoders.Encoder` and implementing its interface.

   .. note:: Depending on your needs, you could also choose to implement a disruptor
      to perform your encoding (refer to :ref:`tuto:disruptors`).